 The last one on that list is super important.
 As I say time and again – and again in the How to Earn a Living as a Freelance Writer Online course – pitching for regular clients is usually how you make a full-time living as a freelance writer online.

 Individual freelance writing gigs are handy though – for your bank balance and your confidence as a writer.
 They can also lead to the holy grail of regular work.

 Your approach for each of your pitches will naturally differ, because it depends on what sort of writing you’re offering and what sort of client you’re pitching to.

 But you can use the following as a sort of universal pitching checklist: tick each one off before you hit send on that email pitch.

 1. Research the client

 Obvious?
 Yes.
 Often skimmed over?
 Double yes.
-It doesn’t matter if you perpetually pitch for individual freelance writing gigs or to potential regular clients, nothing is more important than having an understanding of the company/publication you’re pitching to.
+Whether you pitch for individual freelance writing gigs or for regular clients, nothing is more important than knowing the company/publication you’re pitching to.

 This means researching general information about their business/blog/etc, but also identifying any challenges they may be facing.
 You can then address these issues in your pitch.
 (Clever, huh?)

 Tip: Follow your potential clients on social media and get to understand what’s important to them.
-Some writers call this: ‘stalking potential clients’.
+Some folks call this: ‘stalking potential clients’.
 I call it: ‘being thorough’.